vijaysngrajput/DARCHIE/README.md

 - SQL, Python, and Data Modeling exercise routes now use a focused top-header layout instead of the heavier desktop sidebar.
 - Python currently matches the SQL workspace UX structure, but its execution/review behavior is still mocked.
 - SQL and Python keep the sticky prompt-left, work-surface-center, sticky-review-right structure.
-- Data Modeling now uses a sticky prompt rail on the left, a dominant React Flow architecture canvas in the center, a curated builder palette on the right, and a full-width validation/review surface beneath the canvas.
+- Data Modeling now uses a full-width prompt section above the workspace, a dominant React Flow architecture canvas, a full-height builder palette on the right, and a full-width validation/review surface beneath the canvas.
+- Data Modeling is now canvas-first: entity and shape labels are renamed inline, entity fields can be added and edited directly in the node card, and the older left inspector / below-canvas action-strip pattern has been removed.
+- Data Modeling no longer shows the `Starter hint` block in the prompt area.
 - Data Modeling supports hybrid architecture shapes for canvas composition, but only ERD entities and relationships participate in blocking validation in this slice.

 ## Important Docs